by Winnie Kay

 Rosemary interrupted in a controlled voice.
 “I understand, Ms. Spencer, but I must see my daughter...
 Please.”

 Julia acknowledged the desperate plea with a nod of her head and motioned for the entourage to follow as she led them down a narrow hallway to a room off to the right.
 She stepped aside, allowing the six mourners to enter.

-The white shroud encompassed Elizabeth from the top of her head to the soles of her feet, exposing only her face, her countenance frozen in eternal sleep.
+The white shroud encompassed Michelle from the top of her head to the soles of her feet, exposing only her face, her countenance frozen in eternal sleep.
 The funeral director stood next to the cold metal table.
 His manner was professional and compassionate, but his aura sent a message to the small gathering not to touch, not to explore.

-Jake began to shake as he viewed his daughter’s body, the wounds now hidden from view.
+Jack began to shake as he viewed his daughter’s body, the wounds now hidden from view.
 His brother and uncle grabbed him just as he collapsed to the carpet.
 His voice was barely audible, gasping between sobs.
 “Look what he did to my baby.”